Campus Safety and Crime Information

 Student Handbook Disclaimer

-Failure to read the Student Handbook does not excuse students from the policies and procedures described herein.
-Personal factors, illness, or contradictory advice from any source are not acceptable grounds for seeking exemptions from these policies and procedures.
-All policies contained in the Student Handbook are subject to change without prior notice.
+Failure to read the Student Handbook does not excuse students from the policies and procedures.
+Personal factors, illness, or contradictory advice from any source are not grounds for seeking exemptions from these policies and procedures.
+All policies in the Student Handbook are subject to change without prior notice.